 - 1 small onion (peeled and cut in half)

-In a large zip-top plastic bag, combine wine or water, vinegar of choice, shallots, olive oil, sugar, garlic, dry mustard, oregano, basil, marjoram, 1 teaspoon salt and pepper until well mixed.
+In a large zip-top plastic bag, combine wine (or water), vinegar, shallots, olive oil, sugar, garlic, dry mustard, oregano, basil, marjoram, 1 teaspoon salt, and pepper until well mixed.

 Sprinkle salt in the inside cavity of the pheasant, if desired.
-Place whole bird in marinade, moving it around so the marinade reaches all parts of the bird.
-Refrigerate 30 minutes.
+Place the whole bird in the marinade, moving it around so the marinade reaches all parts of the bird.
+Refrigerate it for 30 minutes.

 Remove the pheasant from marinade, but do not rinse it off.

 Place bird in a lidded roasting pan that is just slightly bigger than the bird.
 Place bird, breast-side up in the roasting pan.
 Place the halved onion in the cavity of the bird.
 Cover and roast for 30 minutes.